Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 You need to replace this with the credentials you just created, for example:

 ![API cred asfter](images/api-cred2.png)

+Save the file, and your API server is ready to run!

 ### 3. Run the API Server